 So here are the 11 important women in my life.
 These are in no particular order, except my mum.

 She supported me wholeheartedly when I chose to pursue a career in journalism, even though other kids around me chose the sciences, law or accountancy.
 Even today, I need her.
-She’s helped me look after my children and she’s the first one round armed with food when I’m not feeling well.
+She helps me look after my children and when I’m unwell, she’s the first one round armed with food.
 She’s a volatile character, my mother.
 And I know I’ve adopted a lot of her traits but when all is said and done, she is one of the strongest women I know.
 We fight like mad sometimes but she would happily take on the world to defend us.

 (My mum and my sisters: Min, Suki and Jazz)

 …is my younger sister.
 Min lives at home with my parents and as they age, she is there every day looking out for their needs.
 Min is strong-minded and independent.
 She has been there for me with my kids over the years, taking them out and spoiling them.
 When we have family gatherings, she always goes above and beyond in her efforts, attempting new dishes, creating fun games to play and making sure all generations of the family are entertained.

 Min loves dressing up and is always wearing at least 4-inch heels to work!
 I have no idea how she does it every day.
 Her makeup is always pristine and we both love discussing new products on the market.
 Whenever I have a trip abroad, I love raiding her wardrobe because she has so many clothes.

 I have two older sisters Suki and Jazz, who were always there for me growing up.
 Even though we’re still close and chat almost every day, we have our own families now, so don’t see each other as often.